Lamia: As children's bogey

 The "Lamia" was a bogeyman or bugbear term, invoked by a mother or a nanny to frighten children into good behavior.
 Such practices are recorded by the 1st century Diodorus, and other sources in antiquity.

 Numerous sources attest to the Lamia being a "child-devourer", one of them being Horace.
 Horace in Ars Poetica cautions against the overly fantastical: "[nor should a story] draw a live boy out of a Lamia's belly".
 (Note: Neu pransae Lamiae vivum puerum extrahat alvo (v.
 340).
 Alexander Pope translates the line: Shall Lamia in our sight her sons devour, /and give them back alive the self-same hour?)
 Lamia was in some versions thus seen as swallowing children alive, and there may have existed some nurse's tale that told of a boy extracted alive out of a Lamia.

 The Byzantine lexicon Suda (10th century) gave an entry for lamía, with definitions and sources much as already described.
-The lexicon also has an entry under mormo (Μορμώ), stating that Mormo and the equivalent μορμολυκεῖον mormolykeion (Note: Begins with lower case) are called lamía, and that all these refer to frightful beings.
+The lexicon also has an entry under mormo (Μορμώ), stating that Mormo and the equivalent μορμολυκεῖον (mormolykeion) are called lamía, and that all these refer to frightful beings.

 "Lamia" has as synonyms "Mormo" and "Gello" according to the scholia to Theocritus.